 Basic Lakewater I tandem course is an introduction to canoeing and a prerequisite for all further courses; the course is 8 hours long.
 Lakewater II is the basic solo paddling course.
 Lake Water III and IV are the advanced flat-water courses for tandem techniques and solo paddling skill development.

-Moving Water I is the basic tandem river paddling course (LW1 is a prerequisite); Moving Water II is the introductory course for solo canoeing on rivers (to be taken after MW1 and LW2).
+Moving Water I is the basic tandem river paddling course (LW1 is a prerequisite, all of LW1, LW2, LW3 and LW3 are even better preperation); Moving Water II is the introductory course for solo canoeing on rivers (to be taken after MW1 and LW2).

 There are 2 courses, basic and advanced.
 The basic course introduces the students to ocean paddling, including dealing with tides and currents, navigating with a compass, and the use of tide and current tables and charts.
 The advanced course includes ocean canoeing with camping, usually a trip among the Gulf Islands.